-The School for Advanced Research is currently accepting proposals for Advanced, Research Team and Short Seminars.
-The deadline for submissions is February 1, 2019.
+The School for Advanced Research will begin accepting proposals for Advanced, Research Team and Short Seminars on November 15, 2016.
+The deadline for submissions is February 1, 2017.

 Seminars at the School for Advanced Research (SAR) promote communication among scholars and/or practitioners who are at a critical stage of research on a shared topic.
 Each seminar consists of up to 10 scholars — including one or two who serve as chair/s — who meet at SAR's Santa Fe campus for three to five days of intense discussion.

 Advanced Seminars: SAR's renowned Advanced Seminar program convenes a group of scholars for a five-day seminar, the proceedings of which are considered for publication by SAR Press.
 Two or three Advanced Seminars are selected each year through a competitive application process.

 NEW THIS YEAR With support from the Andrew W. Mellon Foundation, SAR especially welcomes advanced seminar proposals focused on issues of Latino identities, political mobilization, forms of religious expression, and relations with non-Hispanic peoples in various US and border settings.

 Research Team Seminars: With funding from the National Science Foundation (NSF), SAR offers a Research Team Seminar program to advance collaborative and interdisciplinary research in anthropology.
 The program supports at least two seminars each year for research teams that need focused time together to synthesize, analyze, and discuss the results of their work; to develop plans for successful completion of their projects; and/or to plan new projects.
 Eligible research projects will be those in which the central focus is on a question of anthropological importance; teams that are interdisciplinary and international in scope are especially encouraged to apply.